SCF Community Impact Grants -March 1st to April 28th, 2023

 - Work towards meeting one or more of the United Nations Sustainable Development Goals.

-Community Impact Grants are awarded for definite purposes and should be complete or occur within the project period of July 1, 2021, to June 30, 2022.
+Community Impact Grants are awarded for definite purposes and should be complete or take place within the project period of July 1, 2023 to June 30, 2024.
 Pilot or demonstration projects must include provision for evaluation and a realistic plan for financial viability beyond the pilot stage to be considered for funding

 To be eligible to receive a grant, organizations must:

 - Be a qualified donee as determined by the Canada Revenue Agency.
-Generally, your organization is a charitable organization, amateur athletic association or municipality registered with the Government of Canada.
+Generally, that means your organization is a charitable organization, amateur athletic association or municipality registered with the Government of Canada.

-- Be in operation for at least one full year before application.
+- Be in operation at least one full year prior to application.

 - Provide services that directly benefit the citizens of Lambton County